Edgron/CarbonChatExpansion/README.md

 1. Verify ChatBubbles is in Mode 5
 2. Check `bubble-prefix` matches in both configs
 3. Ensure channel names match CarbonChat exactly
+4. Check player has ChatBubbles enabled (`/bubble`)
-4. Enable debug mode: `/cce debug on`
+5. Enable debug mode: `/cce debug on`

+### Prefix appearing in chat
+1. Check if player has ChatBubbles disabled
+2. Enable debug mode to see detailed logs
+3. Verify plugin version is up-to-date

 ### Colors not working
 1. Verify PlaceholderAPI is installed